rragrawal/dubAI-student-challenge/about.md

 Don't miss this opportunity to learn, create, and compete at the DubAI Student Challenge.
 Join us for a day of innovation and fun!

+#### Before the event
+Please go through these video lectures to get prepared for the event.
+The videos are available [here](https://drive.google.com/file/d/1mmqWM-k10Myc_9Shwev-m_bOaxioDf_q/view?usp=sharing).

 ### General Information
 The student challenge will be in held in two different labs at University of Birmingham Dubai.
 Please make sure to reach at 08:00 sharp at the reception in order to partipate in the student challenge.
 The list of tasks and instructions for participation are provided [here](/hackathon).